ragents/ragents/ragents-protocol.md

 ragents protocol
 ================================================================================

+OUT OF DATE

+OUT OF DATE

+OUT OF DATE

+OUT OF DATE

+OUT OF DATE

 Description of the message packets flowing over the WebSockets used by ragents.

 The ragents protocol allows peer-to-peer communication between programming